tlkuhn-gh/ca2pipeline/README.md

 EZCalcium: https://github.com/porteralab/EZcalcium
 Cantu, D. A., Wang, B., Gongwer, M. W., He, C. X., Goel, A., Suresh, A., Kourdougli, N., Arroyo, E. D., Zeiger, W., & Portera-Cailliau, C. (2020).
 EZcalcium: Open-Source Toolbox for Analysis of Calcium Imaging Data.
 Frontiers in neural circuits, 14, 25. https://doi.org/10.3389/fncir.2020.00025

 The original authors are not affiliated with this repository.
+Most of this code is derived from FluoroSNNAP and EZCalcium and is distributed under their respective licenses.